 About The Executive Chef At 16 Alain Ducasse began a two year culinary apprenticeship at a restaurant in Eugénie-les-Bains.
 Later on he went to Moulin de Mougins and Mionnay.
 By 1980 he was chef a L’Amandier.
 From there he went to La Terrasse at the Hôtel Juana in Juan-les-Pins.
 After much success at Le Louis XV in Monaco, he opened restaurants in Paris and later New York and continues trailblazing.
-Most recently he took over the Jules Verne, the restaurant in the famous Eiffel Tower.
+Most recently he took over the Jules Verne, the restaurant in the iconic Eiffel Tower.
 His culinary empire employs 1,900 divided between Europe, Asia, Africa, North America and the Middle East.
 This includes ADF, his culinary training center and cooking school for amateurs, the Identité Culinaire program of international culinary consulting activities and Éditions d’Alain Ducasse, (the Alain Ducasse Culinary Encyclopedia and Spoon Cook Book ).

 Chef Christophe Moret